-Bridgeport, Connecticut: Barnum Museum: Centaur SkeletonMuseum of the famous showman exhibits a half-man, half-horse skeleton; a fake Merman made for a TV production; and the walnut-shaped carriage of 29-inch-tall Commodore Nutt.
-Exhibits currently displayed in a bank during museum repairs.
+Bridgeport, Connecticut: Barnum Museum: Centaur SkeletonTribute to the famous showman features a Merman made for a TV production; the walnut-shaped carriage of 29-inch-tall Commodore Nutt; and a mounted skeleton of a half-man, half-horse.
+Currently housed in a former bank during museum repairs.

 - 820 Main St., Bridgeport, CT